tommyrot/superseriousstats/.github/README.md

 Save your changes and run `sss.php -m <file>` to import them.
 Lines starting with an asterisk are ignored on import, no need to remove them.

-> ⚠️ Wildcards won’t work in this file, and made-up nicks will be ignored.
-If you're manually managing nick relations, it is strongly advised to backup your efforts!
+> ⚠️ Wildcards won't work in this file, and made-up nicks will be ignored.
+If you're manually managing user relations, it is strongly advised to backup your efforts!

 ---

-### Q: Can users have avatars?
+### Q: How do I add avatars to users' profile pages `user.php`?

-Yes, on their profile page (`user.php`).
-Create a directory on your web server:
+Create a `userpics` directory on your web server, using the appropriate path:
 ```
 mkdir /path/to/www/my_channel/userpics
 ```
-Place avatar images in the directory, and name them after one of the user’s aliases.
-The file extension must be one of: bmp, gif, jpg, jpeg, png, svg.
+Place avatar images in this directory, named after one of the user's aliases.
+The file extension must be one of: bmp, gif, jpg, jpeg, png, or svg.

 ---